yudanin/decolru/README.md

-This repo containg a word in progress on the resource library on Russian Colonialism.
+This repo containg a work in progress on the resource library on Russian Colonialism.
 Build in Pythoin Django with a MySQL backend, it will eventually allow:
 1. Browsing resources
 2. Search
 3. Suggesitng new resources